DreamOfTheRedChamber/leetcode/README.md

       * initialize: varies with problems
       * answer: varies with problems
     + Examples: Backpack I-VI (Lintcode), K Sum (Lintcode), Minimum adjustment cost (Lintcode)

-### Edge case tests <a id="edge-case-tests"></a>
-* Single element 2D grid
-* Integer.MIN_VALUE, Integer.MAX_VALUE
-* LinkedList: single node, even node, odd node, pointer pointing to null
-* Tree: single node tree, flattened tree, normal tree, complete tree
-* While loop: flow control counters

-### Bad smells for refactoring and optimization <a id="bad-smells"></a>
-* Code/function length > 100
-* Too many if statement checking for boundary cases
-* Code do not generalize well.
-Only work for current problem. e.g. merge 2 sorted list -> merge k sorted List
-* Nested while loops (really error prone)

-### Sins <a id="sins"></a>
-#### Java sins <a id="sins-java"></a>
-* Linkedhashset could not be iterated reversely
-* Heavy to return tuple values
-* Only pass by values
-* Lambda expressions are still not closures

-#### Whiteboard coding sins <a id="sins-whiteboard-coding"></a>
-* The most important capability for a software engineer is abstraction and skipping complexity.
-They are not asked effectively during whiteboard coding.
-* Whiteboard coding does not reflect daily workflow of software engineers, thus might generate high false positives and false negatives.
-* Finish algorithms in 20 min in a bug-free and clean way requires lots of practice.
-It does not only require interviewee to understand algorithms and data structures, but also really proficient in these, sometimes even remember pretty tricky test cases.
-* The optimization process in algorithm questions is over-optimization.
-In practice, only improve performance when necessary.
-* Stand and write code on whiteboard is really exhausting if lasting for 4-5 hours.

-#### Leetcode sins <a id="sins-leetcode"></a>
-* Testing
-  * Assumptions about validity of input.
-They usually do not appear in interview settings
-  * Time exceed limit exception sometimes dependes on Leetcode.org machine status
-* Debug
-  * When problem occurs, too few stack trace
-  * No online debuggers
-* Usability
-  * No history track along time axis.
-Really bad synchronous workflow
-  * Unable to mark different stages in solving a problem ( e.g. thought-out, implemented, optimized, on-line judged, summarized )
-  * Cannot add enough comments along the code
-  * Could not search problems by specifying multiple tags
-  * Function names do not follow best practices, which makes variables naming kind of difficult.

 #### References
 * Core Java Interview questions [blog: java-success.com](http://www.java-success.com/)